A Message to Our Community Regarding COVID-19

 Donate Now: Help Lessen COVID-19’s Impact on Gallery 263

 As a small nonprofit art space, we depend on our communities’ support to keep our programs running, our staff supported, and our mission-driven impact flourishing.
-Closing our organization for the foreseeable future will severely impact our budget and place a strain on the gallery far beyond the height of this crisis.
-Please consider supporting the gallery today to ensure we can ride out this dip in our programming capacity and continue to serve as a resource for local and emerging artists and the community at large.
+Closing our organization from March until September has severely impacted our budget and placed a strain on the gallery far beyond the height of this crisis.
+Please consider supporting the gallery today to ensure we can continue to serve as a resource for local and emerging artists and the community at large.

 For questions regarding exhibitions, please contact our exhibitions manager, Douglas Breault, at firstname.lastname@example.org.
 For programming, events, and any other questions, please contact our managing director, Alexandra Photopoulos, at email@example.com.
 For press related questions, please contact our communications director, Allison Gray, at firstname.lastname@example.org.

-We will reassess the situation in the weeks to come, and continue to keep you apprised of changes as they evolve.
 Thank you for your patience as we navigate these unprecedented circumstances.
-Our thoughts are with you, and we wish you all health, safety, and creativity in the times ahead.
+Our thoughts are with you, and we wish you all health, safety, and creativity.

 Gallery 263 Staff and Board